 A work-from-home career is attainable for most people with a computer, mobile device, and internet access.
-Unfortunately, work-from-home scams are becoming become more prevalent as such jobs become more common—which can make it hard to separate the legitimate opportunities from the fake ones.
+Unfortunately, work-from-home scams are becoming more prevalent as such jobs become more common—which can make it hard to separate the legitimate opportunities from the fake ones.

-When starting your search for a legitimate home-based job, keep in mind that any position, working from home or not, will pay better if you have experience.
+When starting your search for a genuine home-based job, keep in mind that any position, working from home or not, will pay better if you have experience.

-There are a lot of bogus job listings for this industry, so be sure to look for warning signs of a scam.
+There are a lot of false job listings for this industry, so be sure to look for warning signs of a scam.

 Although working from home is not usually connected with the medical field, a surprising number of medical jobs can be performed from home.
-Such occupations include medical transcription, medical coding, and virtual nursing.
+Occupations include medical transcription, medical coding, and virtual nursing.
 Even some pharmacists work from home reviewing prescriptions, overseeing transfers from one pharmacy to another, and providing counseling on the use of medications.

-If you are bilingual, this opens a lot of possibilities for legitimate work-from-home opportunities, such as jobs at bilingual call centers, translation jobs, online teaching, and more.
+Being bilingual opens a lot of possibilities for legitimate work-from-home opportunities, such as jobs at bilingual call centers, translation jobs, online teaching, and more.
 Many translation jobs are done by freelancers, but some companies hire home-based translators as employees.

 Legitimate work-from-home jobs for accounting and financial professionals include certified public accountants (CPA), bookkeepers, and mortgage brokers.
 Your pay should correlate with your experience, so if you're new to the field, be careful of any opportunity that promises big profits; it's likely a scam.

 Many media, marketing, and advertising companies rely on freelance artists for photography, graphic design work, illustrations, and more.
 You'll likely need to show a portfolio of work related to your desired projects or gigs, so make sure to have one handy before applying.
 Platforms like Fiverr and Upwork can help connect you with these opportunities.